JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 author: Jerry F
 published: true
 ---
-Twenty years ago almost to the day Fred Manson, Southwark's Director of Regeneration laid out the Council's new regeneration strategy: _"We need to have a wider range of people living in the borough"_ because _"social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ He went on to point out that 60% of housing in Southwark is social housing and that the Council's new policy was aimed at reversing some of the problems caused by past social engineering[^1].
+Twenty years ago, almost to the day, Fred Manson, Southwark Council's Director of Regeneration laid out the aims of the Labour council's new regeneration strategy in the Estates Gazette: _"We need to have a wider range of people living in the borough"_ because _"social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ As the Gazette reported it, this was _'part of a deliberate process of gentrification that will result in social housing being replaced by owner occupied dwellings and developers being given free reign to build luxury flats'_.

-Since Mr Manson's anti-council housing manifesto in 1999 twenty years on  llll and Southwark's reverse social engineering has been a resounding success.
-More than 13,000 Council homes have been [lost through Right to Buy, void sales and estate regenerations](http://35percent.org/the-southwark-clearances) while tens of thousands of new homes have been built [with an average social rent component of under 4%](http://35percent.org/major-schemes) - well below the Council's [policy requirement of 25%](LINKTONSP).
+Since Mr Manson's anti-council housing manifesto in 1999, Southwark has lost more than 13,000 council homes and the proportion of council housing in the borough has fallen from 60% to 28% of housing stock.
+This mainly through mainly through [Right to Buy](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/759390/LT_685.xlsx) and [void sales](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/561232/LT_648.xlsx).
+Estate regenerations is also p](http://35percent.org/the-southwark-clearances) while tens of thousands of new homes have been built [with an average social rent component of under 4%](http://35percent.org/major-schemes) - well below the Council's [policy requirement of 25%](LINKTONSP).
 While Southwark does now have an ambitious council house building scheme, it is [still knocking down and selling off council homes faster than it is building them](http://35percent.org/2018-11-12-11000-council-homes-manifesto-pledge/).

 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js">
 </script>